 You can also follow her adventures on Instagram, @yo_cho.

-She loves receiving emails so send her a message here.
+She loves receiving mail so send her a message here.